Samuel-CHLam/wcr_constitution/index.md

         1.  representing the WCR on College committees; and
         1.  representing the WCR at meetings of Oxford University Student Union (Oxford SU) Council and the MCR Presidents’ Committee (PresCom).

-    1. The Vice-President/Treasurer's duties shall include:
+    1. The Vice-President's duties shall include:
-        1.  taking overall responsibility for the day-to-day running of the financial affairs of the WCR in accordance with section 9;
         1.  representing the WCR on all appropriate College committees;
         1.  deputising for the President if the President is unable to carry out his or her duties; and
         1.  administering, together with the Diversity, Equality, and Welfare Officers, the WCR hardship fund.

+    1. The Treasurer’s duties shall include:
+        1. taking overall responsibility for the day-to-day running of the financial affairs of the WCR in accordance with section 9; and
+        1. presenting the Committee with a budget at the beginning of Michaelmas.

     1. The Secretary's duties shall include:
         1.  taking minutes at all General Meetings and Committee Meetings of the WCR;